JarkkoInJatiko/OmaMittariVBADemo/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+Hat tip to those coders whose code was used in this project:
-* Inspiration
-* etc
+* Barry Dunne in modCrypt module
+* Phil Fresle in SHA256 module
+* Michael Glaser in JSON module and in cJSONScript module
+* Steve McMahon in cStringBuilder